samvera/samvera.github.io/pages/samvera/1_new_start_here/our_technology_stack.md

 ### blacklight

 Much of our search and display behavior is inherited from [Blacklight](http://projectblacklight.org/).
-Many Hydra institutions also run Blacklight applications separately from Hydra, to provide search and discovery for their collections.
+Many Samvera institutions also run Blacklight applications separately from Samvera, to provide search and discovery for their collections.
 The Blacklight Project also has many of its own plugins, such as [Spotlight](http://spotlight.projectblacklight.org/), for building virtual exhibits, and [GeoBlacklight](http://geoblacklight.org/), which enhances Blacklight for use with geospatial data.

 ## Plugins